walles/bubblemon/osx/README.md

 TODO
 ====
-* Add menu bar screenshot to the web pages

 * If `$OLDVERSION` is running and `$NEWVERSION` is launched, make sure `$NEWVERSION` replaces $OLDVERSION in the TouchBar.
 Maybe by adding the version number to the plugin directory's file name?